fernandoescolar/RoutingRecords/README.md

 ### HttpRequest:

-These are the extension methods to extend the `HttpRequest` behavior:
+These are the methods to extend the `HttpRequest` behavior:

 ```csharp
 Task<T> FromJsonAsync<T>(bool validateMediaType = false, CancellationToken cancellationToken = default);